 Consider which duties you could be sharing with others, then slowly start parceling some of them out.
 It will allow you to focus on high-priority issues while giving your coworkers a chance to grow and shine.

 Don't Be Afraid to Say “No”

 Learn to decline politely but firmly whenever possible if someone asks you to do something that isn't your priority.
 Remind yourself that saying no to one thing gives you the freedom to say "yes" to something else that's more important and worthy of your time and skills.

 You're far more likely to let someone down by not finishing everything on your plate than by declining to take on additional tasks.

 Take a Break

-Even the busiest people need to clear their minds and stretch their legs now and again.
-Take a 5-10-minute breather.
-Use that time to go on a brisk walk outside or around the office.
+Even the busiest people need to clear their minds and stretch their legs now and then.
+Take a five- to 10-minute breather once in a while.
+Use that time to take a brisk walk outside or even around the office.
 Do some stretching exercises, or walk up and down the stairs a few times.
 Drink water.
 Eat a healthy snack.